10 key customer service metrics and how to master them

 6. First Contact Resolution Rate (FCR)

 FCR measures the percentage of customer support issues your customer support associates solve on the first phone call, email, or other interaction, eliminating the need for the customer to call back or reply for additional support.
+An email lookup tool improves first contact resolution by ensuring accurate communication.

 A great FCR score shows your associates are adept at understanding and resolving customer issues.
 Reducing the number of issues that require more than one call or email to resolve reduces frustrating interactions, which can increase trust in your organization and lead to repeat business and referrals.
 It also lowers the resources needed to resolve each issue, which helps you manage your overall costs.